Digital Discovery of 100 diverse Quantum Experiments with PyTheus: Hundred Experiments

-The right-hand side of Fig. ~\ref{fig:mkp} shows the graph for the projection of the state into the one of the three-dimensional VAA states $\ket{\phi_{3}}$ \numbering{experimentcounter}.
+\paragraph{Three-Dimensional Case --} The right-hand side of Fig. ~\ref{fig:mkp} shows the graph for the projection of the state into the one of the three-dimensional VAA states $\ket{\phi_{3}}$ \numbering[https://github.com/artificial-scientist-lab/PyTheus/tree/main/pytheus/graphs/Measurements/MKP_3d]{experimentcounter}.
 As with the two-dimensional case, we add again detectors at the empty port of beam splitters and find that we can distinguish between more three of the nine states without any additional modifications.
 After post-selection, Alice has a guaranteed chance to correctly guess the Mean King's measurement result so long as the King does not choose the second MUB for his measurement.
 Were the King to pick that MUB, two of the three results of the measurement are expressed in terms of VAA states that Alice cannot distinguish, giving her a 50\% chance of escaping the Mean King's cruelty.